Auto Fraud Lawyer California: How to Report Car Dealer Fraud and Get the Justice You Deserve

 If you live in California, the law is on your side.

 The California Vehicle Code, Consumer Legal Remedies Act (CLRA), and Unfair Competition Law (UCL) all provide strong protections against car dealer fraud.
+Lemon law and warranty coverage also protect consumers by ensuring that if a vehicle is defective or cannot be repaired under warranty, you may have legal remedies such as refunds or cancellations.

 That means if a dealer: